xonixx/makesure/README.md

 You can also take a look at an [example from a real project](https://github.com/xonixx/intellij-awk/blob/68bd7c5eaa5fefbd7eaa9f5f5a4b77b69dcd8779/Makesurefile#L126).

+Note, the goal's body parameter values will appear as environment variables (as if defined via `export`).

 Note, you can reference the `@define`-ed variables in the arguments of the parameterized goals:

 ```shell